ehienabs/Zemata/README.md

 This repo contains the code for the blog post Zemata.

-Zemata discusses the proposed architecture for an online news platform.
+Zemata discusses the proposed cloud architecture for an online news platform to be deployed on Google Cloud Platform.

 ## Blog